Isis Level

 The Osney-Iffley river level difference, which controls the flow speed (distance/time) can vary rapidly from day-to-day as the weirs are opened or closed, but a more smoothly varying quantity is the flow rate (volume/time), which is the product of flow speed x cross-section area.
 This is expected to increase rapidly following heavy rainfall (after a delay of about a day or two), and then smoothly decay back to a 'normal' level.

-The plot above shows the past 30 days of estimated flow rate (m3/s, left-axis, squares), derived as below, and daily rainfall (mm, right-axis, bars), obtained from the AOPP Weather Station in central Oxford.
+The plot above shows the past 30 days of daily rainfall (left-axis, bars), recorded by the AOPP Weather Station in central Oxford, and the estimated flow rate (right-axis, squares), derived as below.

 Flow rate F [m3/s] is estimated from